 Explore the architecture

 Dubbed the birthplace of modern architecture, Chicago has buildings designed by the most famous architects of the 20th century, including Frank Lloyd Wright, Daniel Burnham, and John Root.
 Chicago’s architecture boom started with the Chicago Fire of 1871, which destroyed much of the city.
 From the ashes, a new city rose, including the world’s first skyscraper in 1885.
 From there, Chicago continued to grow, becoming a grand city with a postcard-perfect skyline.
 Take in the sweeping views of the entire city from Lake Michigan or the Chicago River, or get a street-level view of the city’s intricate architectural details on a walking tour downtown.
-HI Chicago offers a variety of free walking tours every week led by local volunteers who love to share the history of their beloved city.
-Check with the information desk on the second floor for details.

 Experience the culture